Palm Beach police cite 4 with 'littering' antisemitic material; fourth incident in county this month

 Also in January, Boca Raton residents discovered antisemitic flyers on their front yards and driveways.
 Like the Palm Beach flyers, these were in zipped plastic bags.

-This article originally appeared on Palm Beach Daily News: Palm Beach cites 4 with littering for distributing antisemitic flyers
+This article originally appeared on Palm Beach Post: Palm Beach cites 4 with littering for distributing antisemitic flyers